Palazzo del Governatore.

 The Mourat Reis Mosque.

-It is pity that the surrounding grounds of such an important monument has been left in despair.
+It is a pity that the surrounding grounds of such a critical monument have been left in despair.

 The entrance of the mosque and the gardens is on Kountourioti Square.